 The idea of relying on reusable pieces might sound confusing for those who have been warned against using template app generators.
 A component is a part or element of a larger whole, especially a part of a machine or vehicle.
 A template is a preset format for a document or file, used so that the format does not have to be recreated each time it is used.

 While those sound similar, there is a difference.
-With reusable components, you are taking elements of the app that make it work and reusing those.
+With reusable components for mobile apps, you are taking elements of the app that make it work and reusing those.
 This might be the functions that create a paginated list of blog posts, for example.
 However, a template app builder uses the same code, designs, and function styles for everyone.
 These apps are created by filling in predefined fields and answering questions or using a drag-and-drop WYZIWYG.
 The result is an app that may not suit the user because it’s interface and features are too generic to be helpful.

 Why Rely on Reusable Components

 Here are just three reasons to rely on reusable components when constructing your mobile application:

 - Efficiency – With the basics already built, 80 percent of the work is done.
 You can save time and money by relying on some reusable components.
 That means getting the app done faster and for less cost.
 In very large organizations, having a shared database of components prevents duplicity across teams.